Jaycar-Electronics/Camping-Power-Meter/README.md

 Now that the ESP delivers our webpage, we want more than just a simple static number to represent whatever the reading was at that point of time.
 Firstly we'll build a bit of a webpage with html code, and then fill it out and update it with Javascript.

+Javascript code and displaying the HTML is handled by the phone or computer; sort of like the ESP is sending these commands to the phone, to display it like such.
+There is quite a bit more processing power and ability on the phone compared to the tiny ESP module.

 ```html
 <body>